South Bay Plastic Surgeons

 Schedule your surgery near the end of the week, if possible.
 Most of our breast augmentation patients return to work about 5 days after the surgery.

-Follow doctor’s orders.
+Follow your doctor’s orders.
 Patients who stick to their plans tend to heal and recover the quickest.

 Move around.
 You won’t be running right off the bat, but it’s important to get up and walk around on the day of your surgery.